israel-dryer/ttkbootstrap/docs/styleguide.md

 ### Link button

-A button with the appearance of a label.
-The text color changes to **info** on _hover_.
-When the widget has focus, a dashed focus ring appears in the same color as the foreground.
-On _press_ the text has a slight shift-relief.
+This style features a button with the appearance of a label.
+The text color changes to **info** on _hover_ or when _pressed_ to simulate the effect you would expect on an HTML hyperlink.
+There is a slight shift-relief when the button is pressed that gives the appearance of movement.
+A dashed ring appears inside the button when the widget has focus.

 ![link buttons](./assets/widget-styles/link-buttons.gif)